solutionforest/Inspirecms-core/docs/language.md

 ### Setting Up Translatable Fields

-Configuring fields through the admin interface:
+Configuring fields through the admin panel:

 1. Go to **Settings** > **Custom Fields** > **[Your Field Group]**
 2. Edit the field you want to make translatable